Lovepreet008/Project-3/README.md

 - Age: 6 bins displayed in a histogram for each year
 - Race: 7 bins displayed in a pie chart for each year

+5. Limitations:
+Limitation #1: Dataset is large and extensive, presenting it as counts and percentages may not reflect and capture that full complexity of the data

+Limitation #2: Health Resources & Services Administration (HRSA) suppressed some data to maintain privacy of individuals:
+HRSA lists all counts less than 16 as “suppressed”.
+This is to avoid possible back calculation of the category

 Group members: Alexandru Arnautu, Yasmin Bsata, Keyana Pregent, Lovepreet Singh